 - limiting visitors and taking advantage of offers of help from family and friends

-- placing a list of chores in the kitchen - this can be a great way of reminding people of the kind of help you’d appreciate
+- placing a list of chores in the kitchen - this can be a great way of reminding people of the type of help you need

 - doing the grocery shopping or setting up online grocery shopping that includes delivery

-Tell your partner you love her and how proud you are of her.
-Give encouragement and listen to any concerns she has.
+Talk to your partner about breastfeeding and listen to any concerns she has.

 Remind her the early days and weeks of breastfeeding are temporary.
 Settling into breastfeeding and parenthood takes time.